Deck Stain Calculator

 What should I double-check before trusting the answer?

-Real stain coverage changes with wood age, roughness, previous finish, sprayer loss, rail details, board condition, weather, and the product label.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Real stain coverage changes with wood age, roughness, previous finish, sprayer loss, rail details, board condition, product solids, weather, prep work, and the exact product label.
+This is a buying estimate, not a finish-performance guarantee.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Should I enter one coat or two coats?